The Grand Canyon, Arizona, USA

 Skywalk

-The West Rim is famous for the Grand Canyon Skywalk, a glass bridge that extends 70 feet over the canyon edge, offering a unique perspective.
+However, the West Rim is well known for the Grand Canyon Skywalk, which is a glass bridge that sticks out 70 feet above the crack of the Grand Canyon, so you can peep down into a death-defying experience.

 Proximity to Las Vegas

-The West Rim is closer to Las Vegas, making it a popular option for day trips.
+The West Rim is only a stone’s throw from Las Vegas, so it is a famous choice for day trips.

 Havasu Falls